 For ‘open border roads’ see M01156.

 Justice for those killed by (rubber and) plastic bullets began to come to prominence.
-This issue would be receive more attention after the Good Friday Agreement (e.g. the Nora McCabe board that persists to the present day (2001 M01445) and ‘Ban Plastic Bullets’, a life-sized mural on what became the International Wall on Divis Street, of the distances at which victims were hit (2001 M01504)).
+This issue would be receive more attention after the Good Friday Agreement.
+Examples include the Nora McCabe board that persists to the present day (2001 M01445) and ‘Ban Plastic Bullets’, a life-sized mural on what became the International Wall on Divis Street, of the distances at which victims were hit (2001 M01504).
+The following image is from the (CNR) New Lodge.

 Throughout 1994 and 1995 the main question was whether or not Sinn Féin would be admitted to “all party” or “multi party” peace talks.
 As time dragged on, this did not happen and a return to war looked likely.